 As part of our efforts to provide the complete experience necessary for a student to obtain their certifications and become a center of Aviation.
-TCC has submitted an application to become a Testing Center for the FAA here in Wakulla County for easy access for those in this region.
+TCC has become a Testing Center for the FAA here in Wakulla County for easy access for those in this region.

-Wakulla Environmental Institute Unmanned Vehicle Systems Marine Technologies Certification Training Center Program
+Wakulla Environmental Institute Unmanned Vehicle Systems Certification

-- AIR:
+Training Center Program

-The FAA is focused on creating Centers of Excellence for Unmanned Aerial Systems across the U.S. with Community Colleges.
-TCC has personally talked with the FAA about bringing a Marine Technologies Certification Training Center to WEI.
-Our focus will be to train each student to obtain the necessary
+- AIR: The FAA has been tasked with creating Centers of Excellence for Unmanned Aerial Systems across the U.S. with Community Colleges.
+TCC is focused on WEI being the Center of Excellence for UAS in Human Performance, Safety and Maritime Operations (CoEUASHPSMO).
+Our focus will be to train each student to obtain the necessary.
 FAA Certifications and CAPE Industry Standard Certificates for training with small unmanned air systems, fixed wing, and private pilot ground school and instrumentation.